MOBILE APPLICATION DEVELOPMENT

-FINALISTS: The top five (5) or eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
+FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
 Competitors are responsible for bringing the App to show judges.
-Number of finalists TBD by December 31.
-Keep checking.

 - Equipment Setup: 5 min (if exceeded, the amount of time exceeded will be deducted from the presentation time)

 - Q & A: Judges will conduct a three (3) minute question-answer period.